salamsajid/iota-starter-carsharing-android/README.md

 To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing-android/issues) section.

 ## Privacy notice
-The IoT for Automotive - Mobility Starter Application on Bluemix stores all of the driving data that is obtained while you use the mobile app.
+The IoT for Automotive - Mobility Starter Application on IBM Cloud stores all of the driving data that is obtained while you use the mobile app.

 ## Questions, comments or suggestions
 For your questions, comments or suggestions to us, visit [Watson IoT for Automotive Application community site] (https://www.ibm.com/developerworks/community/groups/service/html/communitystart?communityUuid=3b06ca1c-fd7c-4a59-a888-e5e3a8384091).